If it’s not treated in time, glaucoma can cause you to lose vision and even irreversible blindness. So what is the cause and how can we prevent it?

 - Thin corneas (the transparent layer at the front of your eye)

-- Health conditions like diabetes, high blood pressure and migraine
+- Pre-existing Conditions like diabetes, high blood pressure and migraine

 4. There are two main types of glaucoma